glotchimo/apodo/README.md

-# Gato
+# Apodo
-The async Python web framework that acts fast and lands on its feet.
+A very fast and efficient async Python web framework.

-Gato is an asynchronous Python web framework that derives from the Vibora framework, implementing Cython and other performance-enhancing technologies to significantly increase processing speed and efficiency.
+Apodo is an asynchronous Python web framework that derives from the Vibora framework, implementing Cython and other performance-enhancing technologies to significantly increase processing speed and efficiency.

+*"Apodo" is a derivative of the Greek word "αποδοτικότητα" or "apodotikótita", which means "efficiency".*

+**Check out the dev branch for the most up-to-date source.**

 ## Framework Goals
 - Go quick